szabgab/perlmaven.com/sites/en/pages/add-some-acceptance-tests.md

 is a great way to do that.
 WWW::Mechanize is basically a web client (it is a subclass of [LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent) that understand HTML.
 So you can tell it to click on a link or fill a form.

-In itself WWW::Mechanize is great to automate interaction with web sites, but if we want to write <b>unit-test</b> (even if in this case we call them <b>acceptance tests</b>) it is much better to use [Test::WWW::Mechanize](https://metacpan.org/pod/Test::WWW::Mechanize) which is a wrapper around Mechanize providing test-functions using [Test::Builder](https://metacpan.org/pod/Test::Builder) backend.
+In itself WWW::Mechanize is great to automate interaction with web sites, but if we want to write **unit-test** (even if in this case we call them **acceptance tests**) it is much better to use [Test::WWW::Mechanize](https://metacpan.org/pod/Test::WWW::Mechanize) which is a wrapper around Mechanize providing test-functions using [Test::Builder](https://metacpan.org/pod/Test::Builder) backend.
 Exactly the same way as it was explained in the testing mini-series that ended when we [created a test module](/is-any-create-test-module).